 Without the red blood cells, the oxygen circulatory system will collapse.
 Because of that, you should understand the need for the red cell distribution width test or RDW blood test.
 Today, we will look into the facts about the RDW blood test and how it affects you.

 Red blood cells are part of the cells responsible for transporting the air we breathe.
 Besides that, they have hemoglobin.
 Hemoglobin is the red pigment that allows the blood to assume its color.
 Together with the white blood cells, they form a vital component of the blood.

 The RDW CV or corpuscular volume is the measurement in size and volume variations of the red blood cells.
-When you have the RDW blood test, the doctor will check if your red blood cells are within the normal range.
-This mean that the result produces is what determines your range.
+When you have the RDW blood test, the doctor will check if your red blood cells are within the normal range. or the results of the RDW test normal range.
+This means that the result produces is what determines your range.
 RDW CV usually is a supplementary test in the RDW in the CBC blood test.

 Mostly, your doctor may request an RDW blood test under suspicion of the following situations;

 - Cardiovascular Diseases

 Here you can know what is RDW test normal range and if any changes in the levels of RDW then what are the treatment options.
 Typically, healthy red blood cells have a clinical range of sizes between 6 to 8 micrometers across the diameter.
 This is the mean score from the corpuscular volume.
 If the test registers a higher figure, you have a high positive test.
 While a lower number means your RDW blood CV low.